epmkras/elasticpath-dev/docs/composer/integration-hub/store-management/store-configuration.md

     - **Token URL** - Your Commerce API Token URL.
 For example, `https://euwest.cm.elasticpath.com/oauth/<access_token>` (EU) or `https://useast.api.elasticpath.com/oauth/<access_token>` (US).

 1. Click **Connect** to make sure that the authentication is completed successfully.
+1. Enter **Integrations Hub API Domain** (us-east-2.elasticpathintegrations.com or eu-west-1.elasticpathintegrations.com)
-1. Click **Next**.
+2. Click **Next**.
 The **Store Orchestrator Configuration** page is displayed.
 The table below describes the options you can configure, depending on the Store Configuration Orchestrator action you are performing.

     | Option | Action | Description |
     |:--- |:--- | :--- |